Briman-Jag/Branching/README.md

 ### Basic Branching
 * `git branch branchName` - Crete local branch `branchName`
 * `git checkout branchName` - Move to branch `branchName`
+* `git branch` - Display local branch which we are on